Foe of Turkish President Erdogan slapped with U.S. lawsuit

 WIRETAPS, ARRESTS

-The suit names three plaintiffs, individuals, not widely known, who have criticized Gulen.
+The suit names three plaintiffs, individuals, not widely known, who have criticised Gulen.
 The Turkish government, though hiring the lawyers, is not named as a plaintiff.

 The suit alleges that, on the cleric's orders, his followers "illegally planted evidence, fabricated search warrants, secured illegal wiretaps and ultimately arrested plaintiffs without any legal basis".